Abandoned villages on road to Mosul rigged with tunnels and bombs

 In Sheikh Ahmed, around the corner from the ruined house of Shi'ite villager Abbas Ahmad Hussein, a 47-year-old Sunni shepherd named Ali had also returned to check on his house.

-It was relatively intact although some items had been stolen, he said.
+It was relatively intact although some items had been stolen, Ali said.

 "When I came to the edge of the village I didn't want to come in," he said.
 "I was shocked by the destruction.
 It made me sick."